freight-hub/freighthub-frontend-challenge/README.md

 - Create a git bundle: `git bundle create your_name.bundle --all`
 - Email the bundle file to your point of contact.

-**Please refrain from uploading your solution to public repository hosting services such as GitHub and Bitbucket.**
+**In order to be fair to all candidates, please refrain from sharing your solution on public repository hosting services such as GitHub and Bitbucket.**

 Good luck,
 The FreightHub Team